Non-split linear sharply $2$-transitive groups: Proof

-\begin{proof}(of Theorem \ref{thm:s2t}) Let $H \curvearrowright X$ be the given action, fix any basepoint $x \in X$ and let $A = H_x$ be its stabilizer.
-The condition that the action on (ordered) pairs of distinct points is free is equivalent to the condition that $A$ be malnormal in H. We fix any involution $t \in SL_n(\R)$ and denote by $W^{\pm}$ its $\pm 1$ eigenspaces and by $\Pr = \R^n \arrow W^+$ the projection on $W^{+}$ along $W^{-}$.
-We impose also the restriction $\dim(W^{+}) \ge \dim(W^{-})+2$.
-Applying Proposition \ref{prop:free_prod} to the groups $H$ and $\langle t \rangle$ and then replacing if necessary the given group $H$ by its conjugate obtained in that theorem we may assume that $G := \langle H, t \rangle \cong H * \Z/2\Z$ and that furthermore: (i) $A$ is malnormal in $G$, (ii) all involutions in $G$ are conjugate to $t$ and (iii) if $W^{+}$ is contained in an eigenspace of some $g \in G$ then $G\in \{1,t\}$.
+where the last inequality is (\ref{itm:x4}).
+The existence, and in fact genericity, of elements $u \in \SL_r(\R) \times \SL_{n-r}(\R)$ for which $\Psi_u$ is injective and satisfies requirement (\ref{itm:f6}) follows.
+This concludes the proof of the theorem. \end{proof} \begin{proof}[Proof of Theorem \ref{thm:tec}] In view of Proposition \ref{prop:hyp}, Theorem \ref{thm:tec} now follows from Theorem \ref{thm:free_prod} and Theorem \ref{thm:HNN}.
+Corollary \ref{cor:tec} also directly follows. \end{proof} Before turning to the proof of Theorem \ref{thm:s2t} we require the following. \begin{lemma} Let $X \curvearrowleft G$ be a faithful sharply $2$-transitive action and $M,N \lhd G$ two normal subgroups such that $[M,N] := \langle \{[m,n] \ | \ m \in M, n \in N\} \rangle = \trivgp$.
+Then either $M = N$ is an abelian normal subgroup, or one of these groups is trivial. \end{lemma} \begin{proof} Assume that both groups are nontrivial.
+Since the action is primitive faithful both of them are transitive on $X$.
+Moreover they act freely.
+Indeed fix $x \in X$ then $N_{x^m} = m^{-1}N_x m = N_x$, for all $m\in M$, and as $M$ is transitive $N_x$ fixes $X$ pointwise, so it is trivial.
+Thus $G = B \ltimes N$, where $B = G_x$.
+We claim that $M \leq N$.
+Indeed assume $e \ne m \in M$ and let us decompose it according to the above semidirect product $m = bn$.
+So $b = mn^{-1}$ must commute with $m$.
+But this means that $b$ fixes two different points $x,x^m \in X$.
+Since the action is sharply $2$-transitive this means that $b=e$ and $m \in N$.
+Thus $M \leq N$ and by symmetry the two groups are equal. \end{proof} \begin{proof}[Proof of Theorem \ref{thm:s2t}] Let $X \curvearrowleft L$ be the given action, fix any basepoint $x \in X$ and let $A = L_x$ be its stabilizer.
+The condition that the action on (ordered) pairs of distinct points is free is equivalent to $A$ being malnormal in H. Since $n \ge 3$ we can find an involution $t \in \SL_n(\R)$, with eigenspaces $W^{\pm}$, such that $\dim(W^{-}) \ge 2$.
+Indeed, since we are working inside $\SL_n(\R)$, $\dim(W^{-})$ must be even.
+Let $\Pr = \R^n \arrow W^{-}$ be the projection on $W^{-}$ along $W^{+}$.
+Applying Proposition \ref{prop:free_prod} to the groups $L$ and $\langle t \rangle$ and then replacing if necessary the given group $L$ by its conjugate obtained in that Proposition we may assume that $G := \langle L, t \rangle \cong L * (\Z/2\Z)$ and that furthermore: (i) $A$ is malnormal in $G$, (ii) all involutions in $G$ are conjugate to $t$ and (iii) if $W^{-}$ is contained in an eigenspace of some $g \in G$ then $g \in \{1,t\}$.
 Indeed (i),(ii) are guaranteed by the properties of free products and (iii) follows from Proposition \ref{prop:free_prod}.